-The office is staffed with Licensed Professional Counselors.
+The office is staffed with licensed professional counselors (LPC).
 Services are confidential and free of charge to students, staff, and faculty of Sul Ross as well as their immediate family members.
-Any problem which is interfering with a person's ability to function well in the academic or non-academic environment is appropriate for counseling.
+Any problem which is interfering with a person's ability to function well in the academic or nonacademic environment is appropriate for counseling.